Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Coupling control of optomechanical systems

 where ${a^\dag }$ $\left( a \right)$ and ${b^\dag }$ $\left( b \right)$ are the creation (annihilation) operators of the optical mode and the mechanical mode with the corresponding resonance frequencies ${\omega _{\rm{c}}}$ and ${\omega _{\rm{m}}}$, respectively.
-The third term describes the RP coupling between the two modes, where ${g_{\rm{0}}}$ is the vacuum optomechanical coupling strength in the unit of frequency.
-It quantifies the interaction between a single phonon and a single photon.
-The fourth term, on the other hand, denotes the CK interaction between the two modes with the coupling strength $\chi $, which can be strengthened experimentally by utilizing the Josephson junctions \cite{ref-45} or the superconducting qubits \cite{ref-46}.
-In this work, we use an enhanced CK nonlinear dominant optomechanical interaction, which means that the CK nonlinearity in Eq.~(\ref{eq-1}) is much greater than the RP nonlinearity \cite{ref-47,ref-48,ref-49}.
-Therefore we omit the third term in Eq.~(\ref{eq-1}) and obtain an approximate Hamiltonian as $H_{{\rm{FP}}}^{{\rm{app}}} = \hbar {\omega _{\rm{c}}}{a^\dag }a + \hbar {\omega _{\rm{m}}}{b^\dag }b + \hbar \chi {a^\dag }a{b^\dag }b$.
-The photon number is a conserved quantity in it because of the commutation relation $[ {{a^\dag }a,H_{\rm{{FP}}}}] = 0$.
+Here, the first and second terms in Eq.~(\ref{eq-1}) represent the free parts of the optical and mechanical modes, respectively.
+The third term in Eq.~(\ref{eq-1}) describes the original RP coupling between the two modes, where $g_0$ denotes the optomechanical coupling strength at the single-photon level, quantifying the interaction between a single photon and a single phonon.
+The fourth quadratic term in Eq.~(\ref{eq-1}) represents the original CK interaction between the two modes, with coupling strength ${\chi '}$.

+Although the RP coupling is typically the leading interaction in optomechanical systems, the second-order nonlinear term can be substantially enhanced via Josephson junctions \cite{ref-45} or superconducting qubits \cite{ref-46} in optical implementations, a fact that has been experimentally verified \cite{ref-88,ref-89,ref-90,ref-91}.
+In our study, we focus on a CK-enhanced setup in which the CK nonlinear interaction becomes much stronger than the original RP nonlinearity \cite{ref-47,ref-48,ref-49}.
+Under this experimentally accessible setting within a circuit QED platform as shown in Fig.~\ref{Fig-add}, the third term in Eq.~(\ref{eq-1}) becomes negligible compared to the enhanced CK term, allowing us to safely adopt the approximate Hamiltonian $H_{{\rm{O}}}^{{\rm{app}}} = \hbar {\omega _{\rm{c}}}{a^\dag }a + \hbar {\omega _{\rm{m}}}{b^\dag }b + \hbar \chi {a^\dag }a{b^\dag }b$.
+This Hamiltonian conserves the photon number due to the commutation relation $[ {{a^\dag }a,H_{\rm{{O}}}}] = 0$ \cite{ref-Lu053703}.
+In the following, based on the CK-enhanced circuit QED setup that effectively describes the enhanced optomechanical Hamiltonian~\cite{ref-50,ref-52}, we present four steps to obtain a controllable optomechanical coupling model.

-The first step: in order to enhance the single-photon optomechanical coupling, we introduce dual-laser driving to the system described by the approximate Hamiltonian $H_{{\rm{FP}}}^{{\rm{app}}}$.
+The first step.~In order to enhance the optomechanical coupling, we introduce dual-laser coherent driving to the system described by the approximate Hamiltonian $H_{{\rm{O}}}^{{\rm{app}}}$.
 The driving Hamiltonian is given by